adrianolis/Seminario-sobre-SO/README.md

-# Windows – Resumo Técnico
+# Windows – Resumo Individual
 ## Destaques do SO
 Maior SO para desktops (~73% do mercado global)